NeoKokuxz/NeoKokuxz/README.md

 ### Hi there, I'm Neo

 ## I'm a Full stack developer
-- 🔭  I'm currently redesigning on my personal website.
+- 🔭  I'm currently redesigning on my personal website and my blog.
-- 🌱  I’m currently working on Epic EHR integration for clinical decision support app.
+- 🌱  I’m currently working on Cerner EHR integration.
-- 🥅  2022 Goals: Become better in Typescript and animation.
+- 🥅  2023 Goals: become more familiar with Python Django / backend.
-- ⚡  Fun fact:  Coding is better with anime musics. 🤣
+- ⚡  Fun fact:  Anime music is so good when coding.

 ### Languages and Tools: